Stefan Olszowski

-Stefan Michał Olszowski (born 28 August 1931) is a Polish politician, who was a member of Polish United Workers' Party.
+Stefan Michał Olszowski (28 August 1931 – 19 December 2023) was a Polish politician, who was a member of Polish United Workers' Party.
 He served as the foreign minister of the People's Republic of Poland for two terms.

 Biography

-Olszowski was born in Torun on 28 August 1931.
+Olszowski was born in Toruń on 28 August 1931.
 He was a member of the Politburo of the Polish United Workers' Party from December 1970 to his resignation on 12 November 1985.
 He served as the propaganda chief of the party in the late 1960s and at the beginning of the 1970s.

-He was appointed foreign minister on 22 December 1971, replacing Stefan Jędrychowski in the post.
+Olszowski was appointed foreign minister on 22 December 1971, replacing Stefan Jędrychowski in the post.
 He was in office until 2 December 1976 when Emil Wojtaszek replaced him in the post.
 In 1980, he was appointed ambassador to East Germany and left the politburo for this post that he held just six months.
 Then he continued to serve at the politburo.
 He acted as the party's central committee secretary for ideology and media from August 1980 to July 1982.
 Then he was secondly appointed foreign minister in July 1982, replacing Józef Czyrek in the post.
 Before his appointment as foreign minister he run for the presidency of the party, but he was not elected.
 His term as foreign minister ended on 12 November 1985.
 He was also dismissed from the party leadership in 1985, partly due to his relationship with a Polish journalist whom he married after divorcing his first spouse.
 Then he and his girlfriend settled in New York in 1986.